Why Market Segmentation and Prioritisation is Crucial

 Whether it is a startup or a more established business, they often are adhoc or scattergun in their approach to where they will find market opportunity.

-What is a Paradox of Choice?
+What is a Tyranny of Choice?

 I have rarely come across a company that has not been relatively clear in describing the product or solution they have created.
 What they tend to be less clear on are the market segments that might benefit most from their product or solution.
 Generally, in each engagement I see one of two things happening: